ProfilePic

 To lock in your interest rate, you need to have the loan application on file with the lender and the house you want to purchase in mind.
 There is no reason to lock in on an interest rate until after signing a purchase agreement for a property.

 You are responsible for keeping track of interest rates at this point and determining when to lock in your rate.
-The loan officer might contact you with updates, but it is best to keep a finger on the pulse of the market yourself.
-Interest rates can be found online, as most lenders post daily updates on their websites about the current interest rate on different mortgage loans they offer.
+The loan officer might contact you with updates, but keeping a finger on the market's pulse yourself is best.
+Interest rates can be found online, as most lenders post daily updates on their websites about the current interest rates on different mortgage loans they offer.

 Some lenders may have a fee for locking in an interest rate.
-This cost will vary by lender, as well as how long the lock lasts.
+This cost will vary by lender and how long the lock lasts.
 Typically, it is less expensive for shorter amounts of time.
-The lock periods can range from five days to sixty days, which is also the time frame that most lenders use to let you know whether you’ve been approved.
+The lock periods can range from five to sixty days, which is the time frame most lenders use to let you know whether you’ve been approved.

 Important Factors in a VA Mortgage Lock

 A 12-digit number is used to identify a borrower, property location, and nearest VA office to the property on VA mortgage loans.
-Lenders who work with VA mortgage loans are required to capture this VA identification number for every loan.
-Keep this VA loan number on hand if you need to talk to your lender about the mortgage lock or any other questions you may have.
+Lenders who work with VA mortgage loans must capture this VA identification number for every loan.
+Keep this VA loan number on hand if you need to talk to your lender about the mortgage lock or any other questions.

-During the pre-approval process, lenders quote the interest rate for your VA mortgage loan.
+During pre-approval, lenders quote the interest rate for your VA mortgage loan.
 That rate isn’t set in stone until a purchase agreement has been signed.
 During this time, you have a floating interest rate, which fluctuates during the time leading up to the closing.

-Some lenders may allow you one “float down” if interest rates drop since you have locked in your rate.
+Some lenders may allow you to “float down” if interest rates drop since you have locked in your rate.
 This drop-in interest rate generally has to be substantial for the lender to allow you to float down.
-Here's a calculator to help determine what your VA loan payments will be based on the purchased price, down payment, interest rate, military experience, and prior VA loan use.
+Here's a calculator to help determine your VA loan payments based on the purchased price, down payment, interest rate, military experience, and prior VA loan use.

 NASB is a top VA lender who can help you with your VA loan.
 Call us today at 855-465-0753 for more information.